-I’m sure we’ve all heard of scouts/beavers or whatever variation you may know it as and I’m sure a lot of us have also taken part as a child and young adult!
+I’m sure we’ve all heard of scouts/beavers or whatever variation you may know it as, and I’m sure many of us have also taken part as a child and young adults!

 Therefore, we have taken inspiration from The Scout Association (http://scouts.org.uk/home/) to provide you with a post detailing all that you can do to ensure deaf youngsters have just as great a time as everyone else!